APT47/OpenReport-Base/README.md

     source:
       output: table
       source_type: python
-      python_executable: generate_table.py
+      python_executable: generate_table
     table_font: Times New Roman
     table_font_size: 9
     caption:
       body: This is a table caption
 ```
 This specification adds table to the document.
-The table is an output of user-defined function 'generate_table.py'.
+The table is an output of user-defined function 'generate_table'.
 The
 table's text is fixed with attributes 'table_font_size' (9) and 'table_font' (Times New Roman).
 The table's caption is "This is a table caption".

 The inputs for user-defined function can be specified directly under 'source'.
 For example: